 What is more, there are other benefits and reasons to create a style guide for business:

-If you are aiming at developing a style guide template, you firstly should find out what a style guide is (already done), and then proceed to its main components.
+If you are aiming to develop a style guide template, you first should find out what a style guide is (already done) and then proceed to its main components.

 Generally, we can divide them into three major groups: brand positioning elements, brand tone elements, and visual identity elements.